nirs/userstorage/README.md

 On Fedora / CentOS you need to install these packages:

-    yum install e2fsprogs sudo util-linux
+    yum install e2fsprogs sudo util-linux xfsprogs

-The packages are typically installed on your machine, but you may need to add them to CI environment or container.
+Some packages are typically installed on your machine, but you may need to add them to CI environment or container.